I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_incoming_assoc_completion_parameters.md

      <b>uStatus</b> is not set to zero.</div>
 <div> </div>

-`uAssocReqOffset`

-The offset of the request frame that is used in the association operation.
-The frame includes
-     information elements (IEs) but does not include the 802.11 MAC header.

-`uAssocReqSize`

-The length, in bytes, of the request frame that is used in the association operation.
-The frame
-     includes information elements (IEs) but does not include the 802.11 MAC header.

-`uAssocRespOffset`

-The offset of the response frame that is used in the association operation.
-The frame includes
-     information elements (IEs) but does not include the 802.11 MAC header.

-`uAssocRespSize`

-The length of the response frame, in bytes, that is used in the association operation.
-The frame
-     includes information elements (IEs) but does not include the 802.11 MAC header.

 `uBeaconOffset`

 The offset, in bytes, of the last transmitted 802.11 Beacon frame.